 When do you write a book proposal?

-For most academics your first book proposal will be a proposal to turn your PhD dissertation into a book.
-Thus you already have a substantial document written, albeit one that requires revisions.
+For most academics your first book proposal will be a proposal to turn your PhD dissertation into a book. (see also Publishing from your dissertation) Thus you already have a substantial document written, albeit one that requires revisions.

 In other circumstances it isn’t quite as clear.
 Some people write proposals and get a contract before they start writing.
 Others wait until they have a substantial manuscript before they write a proposal.
 Sometimes the publisher will determine which strategy you use.